PositiveSumData/NationalOralHealthDataPortal/Data/HRSA_Area_Health_Resource_Files/README.md

 ## Orientation & Stewardship

 AHRFs are maintained by the Health Resources & Services Administration, which obtains much of the data from government agencies like the U.S. Census Bureau or Centers for Medicare & Medicaid Services; and by purchasing access to private datasets like the American Medical Association Masterfile and the American Dental Association Masterfile.
-County level dental workforce data comes from the ADA masterfile, usually on 2-year delay (the most recent county dentists detat in the 2020 AHRF came from the 2018 ADA masterfile).
+County level dental workforce data comes from the ADA Masterfile, usually on 2-year delay (the most recent county dentist data in the 2020 AHRF came from the 2018 ADA Masterfile).
 AHRF state-level data comes from the Centers for Medicare & Medicaid Services National Plan and Provider Enumeration System National Provider Identifier registry.

 #### Data Use